 In patients 6 years of age and older, start with 2.5 mg or 5 mg once daily in the morning.
 The dose may be increased in increments of 2.5 mg to 10 mg per day every 4 to 7 days up to a maximum dose of 20 mg per day.

 Pharmacological treatment of ADHD may be needed for extended periods.
 Healthcare providers should periodically re-evaluate the long-term use of Dyanavel XR, and adjust dosage as needed.

 If switching from other amphetamine products, discontinue that treatment, and titrate with Dyanavel XR using the above titration schedule.

-Do not substitute for other amphetamine products on a milligram-per-milligram basis, because of different amphetamine base compositions and differing pharmacokinetic profiles [see Description (11), Clinical Pharmacology (12.3)].
+Do not substitute for other amphetamine products on a milligram-per-milligram basis, because of different amphetamine salt compositions and differing pharmacokinetic profiles [see Description (11), Clinical Pharmacology (12.3)].

 2.4 Dosage Modifications due to Drug Interactions

 Agents that alter urinary pH can impact urinary excretion and alter blood levels of amphetamine.
 Acidifying agents (e.g., ascorbic acid) decrease blood levels, while alkalinizing agents (e.g., sodium bicarbonate) increase blood levels.
 Adjust Dyanavel XR dosage accordingly [see Drug Interactions (7.1)].

 3. DOSAGE FORMS AND STRENGTHS

 Extended-release oral suspension contains 2.5 mg amphetamine base equivalents per mL.